-You do not have to bring the green card in EU countries as well as Norway, Iceland, Switzerland, Andorra and Serbia.
-In these countries, your Danish number plate is proof enough that your car has liability insurance.
-However, there are still countries outside the EU where you have to bring the green card.
-See the list of these countries here.
-If you are insured through NF Fleet and have to drive to one of the countries on the list, you can contact us on tel. +45 88 44 40 00 or email@example.com.
-We will subsequently send you the green card as soon as possible.
-If the car is insured through another insurance company, you have to contact this instead.
+However, there are still countries outside of EU where you must bring the green card.
+Find the list of countries here.
+If you are insured through NF Fleet Insurance and is driving to one of the countries on the list, you can contact us at +45 33 55 80 60 or email@example.com, and we will send you the green card as fast as possible.
+Is your car insured through another insurance company, please contact this instead.

 Glass damage in Europe?
 Use Carglass Europe Service